postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-overview.md

 Scope-neutral code is annotated with the <xref:Metalama.Framework.Aspects.RunTimeOrCompileTimeAttribute> custom attribute.

 Aspect classes are scope-neutral because aspects are a special kind of class.
-Aspects are typically represented as custom attributes, and these attributes can be accessed at run time using _System.Reflection_, but they are also instantiated at compile time by Metalama.
-Therefore, it is important that the constructors and public properties of the aspects are both run-time and compile-time.
+Aspects are typically represented as custom attributes, which can be accessed at run time using _System.Reflection_, but they are also instantiated at compile time by Metalama.
+Therefore, it is essential that the constructors and public properties of the aspects are both run-time and compile-time.

 However, some methods of aspect classes are purely compile-time.
 They cannot be executed at run time because they access APIs that exist only at compile time.
 These methods must be annotated with <xref:Metalama.Framework.Aspects.CompileTimeAttribute>.